You are here

 Being a Certified Aquascape Contractor is extremely rewarding.
 Aquascape is the leading manufacturer and builder of ponds and waterfalls.
 Their knowledge and their team are second to none in this industry.
 What's even better than that is that the Aquascape Team is directly involved with all of the Certified Aquascape Contractors.
 We call ourselves a "Tribe."
 Why?
 Because we can rely on one another for help and advice when designing and building our water features.
 We meet several times a year for hand's on training in different parts of the country with our annual meeting in Chicago (Pondemonium) every August.
 Kingdom Landscaping has even participated in the Aquascape Pond Squad show for an episode that was filmed with the Incredible Dr. Pol at his home in Michigan.

-In 2016, Kingdom Landscaping reached the level of Professional CAC.
+In 2020, Kingdom Landscaping reached the level of Master CAC.
 There are 3 levels: Basic, Professional, and Master.
 The main deciding factor for each level is product purchases.
 Most of the "Master" CACs are companies that only install ponds (no landscaping, no hardscaping) and their bi-annual product purchases from Aquascape must exceed $50,000.
 The purchasing level for a Professional CAC is $25,000 every two years.
 Kingdom Landscaping installed their first Aquascape ecosystem pond in 1998 in Thurmont, Maryland.
 We applied for CAC status from Aquascape in 2010 although we had been installing ponds for more than a decade before applying for Certification.
 The Certification process requires a minimum installation of 3 water feature projects, must pass an online training course, as well as have three completed surveys from water feature customers, in addition to using Aquascape products exclusively and adhering to Aquascape's construction methodology.